thesofproject/sof-docs/getting_started/build-guide/build-from-scratch.rst

    | |HSW| and |BDW| share the same cross compiler toolchain: xtensa-hsw-elf
    | |BYT| and |CHT| also share the same cross compiler toolchain: xtensa-byt-elf
+   | i.MX8 and i.MX8X also share the same cross compiler toolchain: xtensa-imx-elf

 Add these compilers to your PATH variable.